 After 1 year the researchers re-examined the women and found that even those who were most bent (hyperkyphotic) maintained their gains in the year after the group exercises.
 The researchers believed that having the class experience in which there were several forms of exercise really helped.

-A study at the Mayo clinic found that after only 4 weeks on a special exercise program, participants with kyphosis shwed a significant change in balance, gait and back strength. what is even more significant, participants showed a significant decrease in back pain.
+A study at the Mayo clinic found that after only 4 weeks on a special exercise program, participants with kyphosis showed a significant change in balance, gait and back strength.
+What is even more significant, participants showed a significant decrease in back pain.

-exercise program.
-Do not walk into a gym and let just any exercise coach tell you what to do.
+If you already have Osteoporosis of the spine, you do not want to do any form of exercise that could put undue strain on weakened vertebrae.
+You do not want to start just any exercise program.
+Please, do not walk into a gym and let just any exercise coach tell you what to do.
 You want someone who has studied your condition and who knows what sort of kyphosis exercise is both safe and effective.

 So talk with your licensed health care provider.
 Ask for a prescription for physical therapy.
 Ask for a recommendation to a physical therapist who understands your condition and what should or should not be done.

-And be sure to ask how much experience they have had working with people who have this condition.
+have Kyphosis.
 There is a time and place to be 'choosy' and this